SCI. Seamen's Church Institute

 Collection — Multiple Containers

-Scope and Contents note The collection consists of materials collected from cruise ships and vacations during the years 1948-1974.
-Materials include menus, tourism pamphlets, luggage name tags (eight attributing to Edward G. Clark Jr.), and ephemeral materials.
-Many of the items were produced for first-class passengers.Menus are written in various languages including: English; French; Italian; Portuguese, and contain information such as dates, the name of ship and the name of ship captain in addition to...
+Scope and Contents The collection consists of materials collected from cruise ships and vacations during the years 1948-1974.
+Materials include menus, tourism pamphlets, luggage name tags (eight attributing to Edward G. Clark Jr.), and other ephemeral materials.
+Many of the items were produced for first-class passengers.Menus are written in various languages including English, French, Italian, and Portuguese, and contain information such as dates, the names of the ship and of the ship captain, and...

-Scope and Content Note The collection consists of materials collected by the Episcopal Mission Society related to the organization’s outreach activities during the years 1943-1975.
-Materials include meeting minutes, annual reports, correspondence, newspaper clippings, and printed material, and documents related to the budget, funding, and donations.
-Also of note are advocacy materials for Haitian immigration and other outreach materials pertaining to hospitals and prisons.While the administrative series...
+Scope and Content Note This collection consists of materials collected by the Episcopal Mission Society related to the organization’s outreach activities during the years 1943-1975.
+Materials include meeting minutes, annual reports, correspondence, newspaper clippings and other printed materials, and documents related to budget, funding, and donations.
+Also of note are advocacy materials for Haitian immigration and outreach materials pertaining to hospitals and prisons.While the Administrative Series...